hakimel/reveal.js/typeclasses.md

 <!-- .slide: data-auto-animate -->
 ## Step 3: Create the extension method <!-- .element: data-id="title" -->
 - For accessing the behavior directly from the type
-- Instead of calling behavior from the type class
+- Instead of calling it from the type class

 ```scala
   implicit class JsonEncoderSyntax[T](t: T) {